Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

    Add this in later when it's done and we have the link For instructions to migrate code based on ``QuantumInstance``, refer to the `Quantum Instance migration guide <http://qisk.it/qi_migration>`__.

-This guide has examples for the following types of users:

-* Algorithm developers who need to refactor algorithms to use primitives instead of `backend.run` should refer to these topics:
+Algorithm developers who need to refactor algorithms to use primitives instead of `backend.run` should refer to these topics:

    * `Update code that performs circuit sampling <migrate-sampler.html>`__
    * `Update code that calculates expectation values <migrate-estimator.html>`__